SPRINGFIELD HOSPITAL FINANCIAL ASSISTANCE POLICY

 3. Statements will contain contact information regarding inquiries for financial assistance and budget payments.

-5. Credit bureau reporting can begin for unpaid balances greater than 240 days or for incomplete financial assistance applications.
+5. Credit bureau reporting may begin for unpaid balances greater than 240 days or for incomplete financial assistance applications.

 D. Applicants may qualify for financial assistance under the following circumstances.